-On my Paddywagon tour of all Ireland we visited Belfast and one of the optional activities there was a Black Taxi Tour to see the political murals and the peace walls that separate the Catholic and Protestant neighbourhoods to minimise violence.
-Before I went to there everyone told me I must do the black taxi tour, and they were right…it is well worth doing.
+On my Paddywagon tour of all Ireland we visited Belfast and one of the optional activities there was a Black Taxi Tour to see the political murals and the peace walls that separate the Catholic and Protestant neighborhoods to minimise violence.

 Growing up in Manchester I always heard a lot on the news about the troubles here, and in fact my own city was bombed in 1996.
 But this black taxi tour was a real eye-opener and I had no idea how segregated everything still is.